 Is Tampa Tap Water Safe To Drink?

 Tampa’s tap water is safe to drink, according to Tampa Bay Water.
 “The drinking water we provide our member governments is safe: it meets or is better than all local, state, and federal drinking water regulations.
 We recognize the tremendous responsibility to provide our region with high-quality drinking water 24 hours a day, 365 days a year,” the organization states.
-However, there are several contaminants that have been found in Tampa’s water including lead, arsenic, chromium, PFAS and more.
+However, there are several contaminants that have been found in Tampa’s water according to the Tampa Bay Water Annual Water Quality Reports, including lead, arsenic, chromium, PFAS and more.

 While Tampa’s tap water may meet local legal standards, that doesn’t necessarily mean the tap water is safe.
 Legal guidelines and health guidelines do not always align.
 According to the Environmental Working Guidelines (EWG), Tampa’s legal limits for contaminants have not been updated in nearly 20 years.

 It is crucial to regularly test your water to identify contaminants and take the necessary steps to remove them.
-Contaminants commonly found in Tampa drinking water are:
+Drinking water contaminants commonly found in the Tampa Bay area’s drinking water are:

 - Chromium: Chromium in tap water can be caused by natural occurrences such as mineral deposits and groundwater, or by industrial pollution.
 Chromium is considered an essential trace element for humans in small amounts, playing a role in glucose metabolism.
 However, excessive exposure to hexavalent chromium, particularly through contaminated drinking water, can pose health risks.
 The United States’ Occupational Safety and Health Administration warn, “Adverse health effects associated with Cr(VI) exposure include occupational asthma, eye irritation and damage, perforated eardrums, respiratory irritation, kidney damage, liver damage, pulmonary congestion and edema, upper abdominal pain, nose irritation and damage, respiratory cancer, skin irritation, and erosion and discoloration of the teeth.”